pikalab-unibo-students/ise-project-derrico-ay2122/README.md

 ```-s``` parameter is releated to the two possible solvers which can be used as oracles for the experiment: Cplex and SMT solvers.

 ### Reproducing the results
 Working with MNIST Dataset means to have the possibility of visualizing the computed explanations.
-The following code draws the image rapresented by a sample from MNIST dataset with the explanation of the prediction made by the classifier:
+The following code draws the image rapresented by a sample from MNIST dataset with the explanation of the prediction made by the classifier: it's drawn the original image with the white number on the black background, with the red pixel which show how the model sees the image, in order to make its prediction.
 ```python
 def save_images(sample, expl, pattern_id):